asyncfinkd/chat-app/README.md

 # chat-app
- Chat App With Socket.IO and React Typescript
+ Chat App With Socket.IO and React Javascript